gopfsrisk/00000000_repo_conventions/README.md

 1. Clone a repository:
 * ```git clone https://gopfsrisk:<insert_password_here>@github.com/gopfsrisk/<insert_repository_name_here>.git ``` (*Note*: do not include the "<" and ">" symbols)

+**Important**: entering credentials is only required on the **first** clone of a private repository.
+Subsequent clones and pushes should not require credentials.
+Thus they will act like a public repository (see below).

 2. Make changes locally.

 3. Push the repository back to GitHub: